yjzhang/uncurl_python/README.rst

 State Estimation
 ----------------

 The simplest way to use state estimation is to use the ``run_state_estimation`` function, which can be used to call any of the state estimation functions for different distributions.
-The possible distributions are 'Poiss', 'NB', 'ZIP', or 'LogNorm'.
+The possible distributions are 'Poiss', 'LogNorm', 'Gaussian', 'NB' (negative binomial), or 'ZIP' (zero-inflated Poisson).
 Generally, 'Poiss' is recommended for sparse or count-valued datasets.
 Currently the NB and ZIP options are unsupported.

 Before running state estimation, it is often a good idea to subset the number of genes.
 This can be done using the function ``max_variance_genes``, which bins the genes by mean expression, and selects a top fraction of genes by variance from each bin.
 It also removes genes that have all zero expression counts.